learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     4. Load the specific prompts for `SupportAgent` and `BillingAgent` from their own YAML files.
     5. In your `entrypoint`, initialize *all three* agents and store them in `UserData.personas`.
     6. Start the session with the `TriageAgent` as the active agent.
 The user can *only* talk to the `TriageAgent` for now.
-  * **🎓 Key Concepts:** Multi-Agent Architecture, Shared State, Object-Oriented Design, System Scaffolding.
+  * **Key Concepts:** Multi-Agent Architecture, Shared State, Object-Oriented Design, System Scaffolding.

 -----